Shanghai's Top Rooftop Bars: A Preview

 Grand Hyatt's slick elevators shot up quickly and slid open to cloud 9.
-A cool and classy entry after the swelter of touring Shanghai's Hangpu river north side, and spectating porcelain artefacts at the Aurora museum.
+A cool and classy entry after the swelter of touring Hangpu river's north side and spectating porcelain artefacts at the Aurora museum.
 Arriving shortly before sunset was the right decision.
 I was escorted from the lounge to the tea room to enjoy a selection of cakes before its evening bar conversion.

-Being alone, I sipped on oolong tea, scooped a light mouthful of chiffon cake, and watched the thick, misty sky travel; sometimes the fog wiping off outer Shanghai's periphery before gently revealing sections.
+Being alone, I sipped on oolong tea, scooped a light mouthful of chiffon cake, and watched the thick, misty sky travel; sometimes wiping off the peripheral skyline before gently revealing sections.

 It's a shame it wasn't a clearer day for air quality.
 I ordered a cocktail, watched sunset and sat against the window facing the skyline which fell into darkness, as surrounding buildings lit up one by one.
 The city glowed, as did a feeling of completeness.
 At the time, Shanghai was an aspiring work location.

 Hearing two others chat, I realised I was no longer alone with barmen and women.
 English it also was.
 A skyline photo evolved into a conversation which led me to discover that the others were travelling on business.
 Upon discussion of my background, they commented that an increasing number of young Chinese were looking to study sciences in Taiwan due to its subject area strength.
 I was surprised as I thought the movement would have been reversed by then.
 The view eventually quietened us.
 Distracted by window reflections drawn from the light behind, our attention was then pulled back to the city from dizzying heights of the 87th floor.